Line25 is reader supported. At no cost to you a commission from sponsors may be earned when a purchase is made via links on the site. Learn more

 Designers spend hours carefully crafting every little detail in the design of their website, but the quality of their coding often comes up short.
-For proof, just look at the sites showcased on CSS galleries, 90% will have validation errors – Most of which are easy and simple fixes.
-Let’s look at some of the most common errors that appear time and time again, and how to correct them to really finish off your sites with high quality code.
+For proof, just look at the sites showcased in CSS galleries, 90% will have validation errors – Most of which are easy and simple fixes.
+Let’s look at some of the most common validation errors that appear time and time again, and how to correct them to really finish off your sites with high-quality code.

 An error free HTML page is much more likely to be rendered correctly by a range of browsers, and maintain compatibility with future versions.
 Not to mention the search engine bots for all you SEO people – You wouldn’t want to put obstacles in their way, a clean and valid page is going to be much easier for the bots to read and scan.

 There’s also the aspect of professionalism.
 I see invalid HTML little like spelling mistakes, although the client probably won’t see a mistake in your code, the idea is still the same.
 You wouldn’t want to supply a design full of typos or spelling errors, so you shouldn’t really settle for an HTML page full of little validation issues.